ssuppe/nightscout-mcp/README.md

 The server will start and listen on `http://localhost:3000/mcp`.
 You will see a confirmation message in the console.

+## Query Quickstart
+Try commands like:
+   * What is my most recent blood glucose reading?
+   * What is my average blood sugar since 8am?
+   * What treatments have I taken this morning?

+Your mileage may vary.
+I intend to add more specific tooling for more predictable results.

 ## TODO

 - [ ] Add additional read-only capabilities directly from the API (starting with Profiles)